-B2B Commerce Cloud is, at its core, an extensible platform.
-It is common to extend entities to support back office systems such as ERPs.
-In this chapter you will learn how to extend B2B Commerce Cloud entities using out of the box platform extensions.
+Optimizely Configured Commerce is an extensible platform to support back office systems such as ERPs.
+In this chapter you will learn how to extend Configured Commerce's entities using out of the box platform extensions.

-The Application Dictionary is the backbone of the Admin Console, controlling field names, field labels, language options, field length and securing access and data requirements based on assigned User Roles.
-Because the Application Dictionary is so vital to the Admin Console (improper use will cause issues on your site), access to it is restricted to ISC_System, ISC_Admin, and ISC_Implementer roles.
+The Application Dictionary in the Admin Console controls field names, field labels, language options, field length, and access and data requirements based on assigned User Roles.
+Because the Application Dictionary is so vital to the Admin Console, access to it is restricted to ISC_System, ISC_Admin, and ISC_Implementer roles.

 Below are high-level descriptions of the various components of the Application Dictionary.

 Entities are outlines of objects with various properties assigned to them in the Admin Console.
-These entities are hardcoded into the B2B Commerce Cloud and cannot be created without custom coding.
+These entities are hardcoded into Configured Commerce and cannot be created without custom coding.

 Properties are attributes attached to entities.
 If the entity is displayed within the UI, then the properties are fields and other content displayed on the page.
 Properties can be created without the need for custom development.